Blood Orange and Campari Preserve

 By: Sheridan Rogers

 Begin the preparation for this glorious preserve the day before.
-The spicy, bitter taste of Campari offsets the sweetness of the oranges and deepens the ruby red colour.
+The spicy, bitter taste of Campari is a perfect complement for the oranges and deepens their ruby red colour.
 Excellent on toast for breakfast or brunch – or with roast pork.

 - blood oranges 1kg (approx 10 small), skin washed thoroughly and dried

 - water to cover

 - granulated sugar